Binomial nomenclature: History

-Prior to the adoption of the modern binomial system of naming species, a scientific name consisted of a generic name combined with a specific name that was from one to several words long.
+Before the adoption of the modern binomial system of naming species, a scientific name consisted of a generic name combined with a specific name that was from one to several words long.
 Together they formed a system of polynomial nomenclature.
-These names had two separate functions.
-First, to designate or label the species, and second, to be a diagnosis or description; however these two goals were eventually found to be incompatible.
-In a simple genus, containing only two species, it was easy to tell them apart with a one-word genus and a one-word specific name; but as more species were discovered, the names necessarily became longer and unwieldy, for instance, Plantago foliis ovato-lanceolatus pubescentibus, spica cylindrica, scapo tereti ("plantain with pubescent ovate-lanceolate leaves, a cylindric spike and a terete scape"), which we know today as Plantago media.
+These names had two separate functions: to designate or label the species, and to be a diagnosis or description.
+These two goals were eventually found to be incompatible.
+In a simple genus that contained few species, it was easy to tell them apart with a one-word genus and a one-word specific name; but as more species were discovered, the names necessarily became longer and unwieldy—for instance, Plantago foliis ovato-lanceolatus pubescentibus, spica cylindrica, scapo tereti ("plantain with pubescent ovate-lanceolate leaves, a cylindric spike and a terete scape"), which we know today as Plantago media.

-Such "polynomial names" may sometimes look like binomials, but are significantly different.
+Such "polynomial names" may sometimes look like binomials, but are different.
 For example, Gerard's herbal (as amended by Johnson) describes various kinds of spiderwort: "The first is called Phalangium ramosum, Branched Spiderwort; the second, Phalangium non ramosum, Unbranched Spiderwort.
 The other ... is aptly termed Phalangium Ephemerum Virginianum, Soon-Fading Spiderwort of Virginia".
 The Latin phrases are short descriptions, rather than identifying labels.

-The Bauhins, in particular Caspar Bauhin (1560–1624), took some important steps towards the binomial system, by pruning the Latin descriptions, in many cases to two words.
+The Bauhins, in particular Caspar Bauhin (1560–1624), took some important steps towards the binomial system by pruning the Latin descriptions, in many cases to two words.
 The adoption by biologists of a system of strictly binomial nomenclature is due to Swedish botanist and physician Carl Linnaeus (1707–1778).
-It was in Linnaeus's 1753 Species Plantarum that he began consistently using a one-word trivial name (nomen triviale) after a generic name (genus name) in a system of binomial nomenclature.
+It was in his 1753 Species Plantarum that Linnaeus began consistently using a one-word trivial name (nomen triviale) after a generic name (genus name) in a system of binomial nomenclature.
 Trivial names had already appeared in his Critica Botanica (1737) and Philosophia Botanica (1751).
 This trivial name is what is now known as a specific epithet (ICNafp) or specific name (ICZN).
 The Bauhins' genus names were retained in many of these, but the descriptive part was reduced to a single word.

-Linnaeus's trivial names introduced an important new idea, namely that the function of a name could simply be to give a species a unique label.
-This meant that the name no longer need be descriptive; for example both parts could be derived from the names of people.
+Linnaeus's trivial names introduced the idea that the function of a name could simply be to give a species a unique label, meaning that the name no longer needed to be descriptive.
+Both parts could, for example, be derived from the names of people.
 Thus Gerard's Phalangium ephemerum virginianum became Tradescantia virginiana, where the genus name honoured John Tradescant the Younger, an English botanist and gardener.
 A bird in the parrot family was named Psittacus alexandri, meaning "Alexander's parrot", after Alexander the Great, whose armies introduced eastern parakeets to Greece.
-Linnaeus's trivial names were much easier to remember and use than the parallel polynomial names and eventually replaced them.
+Linnaeus's trivial names were much easier to remember and use than the parallel polynomial names, and eventually replaced them.